General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 Questions

-- Which woman group carried out in the course of the opening minutes of Channel 5’s launch in 1997 within the UK?
+- Which woman group carried out throughout the opening minutes of Channel 5’s launch in 1997 within the UK?

-- What’s the highest-rated TV sequence on the IMDB Prime 250 TV sequence record?
+- What’s the highest-rated TV sequence on the IMDB High 250 TV sequence listing?

 - Which British TV present recorded the biggest viewers for a single episode with over 30 million viewers?